AnGeLTz/rentola_scraper/README.md

 ## Overview

-The Rentola Scraper is a Python-based web scraper designed to gather real estate data from specified URLs, store the information in a JSON file, and populate an SQLite database with the collected data.
+The Rentola Scraper is a Python-based web scraper designed to gather real estate data from specified URLs utilizing playwright library, store the information in a JSON file, and populate an SQLite database with the collected data.

 ## Project Structure